United States Citizenship and Immigration Services

 United States Citizenship and Immigration Services (USCIS) is an agency of the United States Department of Homeland Security (DHS) that administers the country's naturalization and immigration system.

 History

 The USCIS is a successor to the Immigration and Naturalization Service (INS), which was dissolved by the Homeland Security Act of 2002 and replaced by three components within the DHS: USCIS, Immigration and Customs Enforcement (ICE), and Customs and Border Protection (CBP).

-Mission statement

-USCIS's mission statement was changed on February 9, 2022.
-USCIS director Ur Jaddou announced the change.
-In 2021, USCIS leadership empowered employees to submit words they felt best illustrated the agency's work.
-The new mission statement reflects this feedback from the workforce, the Biden administration's priorities, and Jaddou's vision for an inclusive and accessible agency.
+Expansion of enforcement authority

+In September 2025, the Department of Homeland Security expanded U.S. Citizenship and Immigration Services' law enforcement capabilities by developing a force of special agents who have the authority to investigate suspected visa and immigration fraud.
+Before USCIS' employment of its own special agents, these investigations were primarily handled by Homeland Security Investigations, a component of US Immigration and Customs Enforcement.

+Screening requirements